About Charter House Coalition

 Community Suppers served free warm and nutritious meals each Friday evening year-round, often serving 250 meals each week.
 The housing program began small, providing shelter for homeless people on an emergency basis.

-In 2009, in response to increasing need within our community, Charter House Coalition responded again with two new programs: Community Lunches, and the Charter House Warming Shelter.
-Community Lunches grew to serve upwards of 50 nutritious lunches each day in our friendly dining room and provided vital human connections for many at-risk community members.
+In 2009, in response to increasing need within the community, Charter House Coalition responded again with two new programs: Community Lunches, and the Charter House Warming Shelter.
+Community Lunches grew to serve upwards of 50 lunches each day in our dining room and provided vital human connections for many at-risk community members.

-The Charter House Warming Shelter began by providing a warm, safe place to sleep from October 15th to April 15th for up to 24 adults.
+The Charter House Warming Shelter began by providing a warm, safe place to sleep from mid-October to mid-April for up to 24 adults.
 In the early days, we also operated a separate shelter space for up to five families with children.

 Growth to Meet Increasing Demand